 Oberlin-in-London is an Oberlin College program.
 Students on the program are registered at Oberlin, and their courses are Oberlin College courses, so there is no need to transfer credits or financial aid.
 Moreover, the Financial Aid office adjusts aid packages to take account of those living costs—mainly housing—which are higher in London.

-For more information or questions about the Oberlin-in-London Program, contact Maureen Peters, Professor of Biology and chair of the London Program Committee, with academic and curricular questions; Director of International Programs Michael Rainaldi with questions regarding details of studying abroad; or Twila Colley on matters relating to application and program administration.
+For more information or questions about the Oberlin-in-London Program, contact Maureen Peters, Professor of Biology and chair of the London Program Committee, with academic and curricular questions; the Office of Study Away with questions regarding details of studying abroad; or Twila Colley on matters relating to application and program administration.